 Note: I ordered vegan yogurt starter from Cultures for Health.
 Their website also offers a wealth of advice that I found extremely helpful while experimenting.

 - Active time: 30 minutes

 - Total time:14 hours

 - 2 tablespoons tapioca starch

-- Direct-set vegan yogurt starter (see note above)
+- Direct-set vegan yogurt starter (see note)

 Place dried coconut in blender carafe and add 4 cups just-boiled water.
 Allow to soak for 30 minutes and then blend on highest speed until completely smooth, about 2 minutes.
 Set aside until cool enough to handle.

 Once cooled, strain through a nut milk bag or fine sieve into bowl.
 Add sugar and stir to dissolve.
 If not ready to proceed immediately, milk can be stored, covered tightly, in the refrigerator.
 Otherwise, continue with next step.

 Place milk in a saucepan and heat over medium-low heat until bubbles just start to appear around edges.
 Reduce heat to lowest setting.
 Add tapioca starch and whisk until well dissolved.
 Meanwhile, in a second saucepan, bring 1/2 water to a boil and add agar agar powder.
 Whisk and simmer until well dissolved, then pour into the heated coconut milk.